Meet Your GP VMO Team

 It’s been in the main both a challenging and satisfying year.
 On the one hand we’ve had to tackle last minute border closures, cancellations due to doctors having to isolate for 14 days when they get home rather than going directly to their next locum, flight cancellations and focus on finding doctors that are in locations that allow them to travel freely.
 The rewarding, albeit tiring part of the challenge, is the thanks you get from the practice or hospital after you manage to get a locum on the ground and working.

-For most of the part we have managed to overcome this by keeping informed and up to date with the latest travel restrictions and case numbers to provide an idea of how difficult it may be for a doctor to travel.
+For the most part we have managed to overcome this by keeping informed and up to date with the latest travel restrictions and case numbers to provide an idea of how difficult it may be for a doctor to travel.
 We have also shortened our booking time for their travel closer to the commencement of their placement to reduce changes due to flight cancellations etc. Between myself and the recruiters we have been managing expectations of both the doctors and clients where the doctor may have to drive a bit more, fly a day earlier with the better flight path or a day later and the client being accommodating.

 Ochre has a proud history of providing key rural employment opportunities for GPs and offers a comprehensive range of GP VMO Locum roles in Australia.